WELCOME TO THE B.C.S.O.A. THE ON-LINE HIGH SCHOOL OFFICIATING RESOURCE.

 Other meetings may be called in accordance with Article 5, Section 1D of the By-laws.

-At the request of three members of the Board of Trustees or ten percent of the Active membership of the Association, the President shall call a special meeting.
+At the request of three members of the Board of Trustees or ten percent of the Active membership of the Association, the President shall call a special meeting of the members of the association.
 This request must be made in writing at least twenty-one days prior to the requested meeting date.

-Notice for any special meeting shall be mailed to all members at their addresses as they appear in the membership directory at least seven but not more than fourteen days before the scheduled meeting date.
-Such notice shall state the reasons that such meeting has been called, the business to be transacted at such meeting, any by whom called.
+Notice for any special meeting shall be sent in writing to all members by any means reasonably able to achieve adequate notice at least seven but not more than fourteen days before the scheduled meeting date.
+Such notice shall state the reasons that such meeting has been called, the business to be transacted at such meeting, and by whom called.
 No other business may be transacted at such meeting unless unanimous consent is obtained from all Active members present.

 The presence of not less than 25 percent of the Active membership, including at least one officer and two trustees, shall constitute a quorum and shall be necessary to conduct any business of the Association.